-Lockheed SR-71 “Blackbird”, the legendary spy plane that was a source of constant headache for the Soviet Air Defense system from 1964 to 1998 and was only retired because the Cold War was finally over and defense budgets slashed, has once again became a source of inspiration for a Swiss watchmaking brand.
+Lockheed SR-71 “Blackbird”, the legendary spy plane that was a source of constant headache for the Soviet Air Defense system from 1964 to 1998 and was only retired because the Cold War was finally over (or so it seemed) and the defense budgets slashed, has once again became a source of inspiration for a watchmaking brand.
 Compared to the massive Breitling Blackbird Red Strike Chronograph that was released three years ago, the new Bell & Ross BR 126 Blackbird Flyback Chronograph Limited Edition offers basically the same functionality, which is packed in a more discreet, matte black body.

 Although Blackbirds the Planes widely used titanium for their hulls and wings to ensure their overwhelming superiority over hostile forces both in top speed and in maximum altitude, this particular timekeeper is -rather disappointingly- done in a black PVD-treated stainless steel.
 While more resistant to scratches than titanium, steel is also considerably heavier, which is a pity for a massive timekeeper measuring whole 43 millimeters in diameter.